Over the millennia, imperial Rome's splendid buildings have been damaged, plundered, redesigned and then recycled into the fabric of the modern city.

 By Martin Bennett

-This article was published in the June 2019 edition of Wanted in Rome magazine.
+This article was first published in the June 2019 edition of Wanted in Rome magazine.

 Cover image: Byzantine emperor Contans II removed the marble from the Basilica of Maxentius in 667.

 EVENTS THIS WEEKview calendar